Golla-UdayKiran/blockchain-enabled-intellectual-property-protection/README.md

 ---

-# BLOCKCHAIN ENABLED INTELLECTUAL PROPERTY PROTECTION
+# Blockchain Enabled Intellectual Property Protection

-Explore the future of decentralized technology with BLOCKGUARD, your gateway to Web 3.0.
+Explore the future of decentralized technology with Blockchain, your gateway to Web 3.0.
 Experience a seamless and secure blockchain application that empowers you to take control of your digital assets.

 **Installation Steps:**